Integral representation of moderate cohomology: Pseudomeromorphic currents and weighted integral formulas

 Pseudomeromorphic currents can be ``restricted'' to analytic (or constructible) subsets: Let $\mu\in\PM(X)$, let $V\subset X$ be an analytic subset, and set $V^c:=X\setminus V$.
 Then the restriction of $\mu$ to the open subset $V^c$ has a natural pseudomeromorphic extension $\ett_{V^c}\mu$ to $X$.
 In \cite{AW2}, $\ett_{V^c}\mu$ is defined as the value at $0$ of the analytic continuation of the current-valued function $\lambda\mapsto |h|^{2\lambda}\mu$, where $h$ is any holomorphic tuple with zero set $V$; $\ett_{V^c}\mu$ can also be defined as $\lim_{\epsilon\to 0}\chi(|h|^2v/\epsilon)\mu$, where $v$ is any smooth strictly positive function, see \cite[Lemma~2.6]{AW3}, cf.\ also \cite[Lemma~6]{LSprodukter}.
 The current $\ett_V\mu:=\mu-\ett_{V^c}\mu$ thus is a pseudomeromorphic current with support contained in $V$, and if $\text{supp}\,\mu\subset V$, then $\ett_V\mu=\mu$.
 Moreover, see \cite[Section~2.2]{AW3}, if $V$ and $W$ are any constructible subsets then $\ett_V\ett_W\mu=\ett_{V\cap W}\mu$.
 A current $\mu\in \PM(X)$ has the standard extension property (SEP) with respect to an analytic subsets $V\subset X$ if $\ett_W\mu=0$ for all germs of analytic subsets $W\subset X$ such that $\text{codim}_V W\cap V>0$.

-Recall that a current on $X$ is said to be semi-meromorphic if it a principal value current of the form $\alpha/f$, where $\alpha$ is a smooth form and $f$ is a holomorphic function or section of a line bundle such that $f$ does not vanish identically on any component of $X$.
-Following \cite{AS}, see also \cite[Section~4]{AW3}, we say that a current $a$ on $X$ is \emph{almost semi-meromorphic} if there is a modification $\pi\colon X'\to X$ and a semi-meromorphic current $\alpha/f$ on $X'$ such that $a=\pi_*(\alpha/f)$; if $f$ takes values in $L\to X'$ we need also $\alpha$ to take values in $L\to X'$ if we want $a$ to be scalar valued.
+Recall that a current on $X$ is said to be semi-meromorphic if it is a principal value current of the form $\alpha/f$, where $\alpha$ is a smooth form and $f$ is a holomorphic function or section of a line bundle such that $f$ does not vanish identically on any component of $X$.
+Following \cite{AS}, see also \cite[Section~4]{AW3}, we say that a current $a$ on $X$ is \emph{almost semi-meromorphic} if there is a modification $\pi\colon X'\to X$ and a semi-meromorphic current $\alpha/f$ on $X'$ such that $a=\pi_*(\alpha/f)$; if $f$ takes values in $L\to X'$ we need also $\alpha$ to take values in $L\to X'$.
 If $a$ is almost semi-meromorphic on $X$, then the smallest Zariski-closed set outside of which $a$ is smooth has positive codimension and is denoted $ZSS(a)$, the \emph{Zariski-singular support} of $a$, see \cite[Section~4]{AW3}.

 For proofs of the statements in this paragraph we refer to \cite[Section~4]{AW3}, see also \cite[Section~2]{AS}.
 Let $a$ be an almost semi-meromorphic current on $X$ and let $\mu\in\PM(X)$.
 Then there is a unique pseudomeromorphic current $T$ on $X$ coinciding with $a\wedge\mu$ outside of $ZSS(a)$ and such that $\ett_{ZSS(a)}T=0$.
 If $h$ is a holomorphic tuple, or section of a Hermitian vector bundle, such that $\{h=0\}=ZSS(a)$, then $T=\lim_{\epsilon\to 0}\chi(|h|^2/\epsilon)a\wedge\mu$; henceforth we will write $a\wedge\mu$ in place of $T$.
 One defines $\debar a\wedge \mu$ so that Leibniz' rule holds, i.e., $\debar a\wedge \mu:=\debar(a\wedge\mu)-(-1)^{\textrm{deg}\, a}a\wedge\debar\mu$.
 If $\mu$ is almost semi-meromorphic then $a\wedge \mu$ is almost semi-meromorphic and, in fact, $a\wedge\mu=(-1)^{\textrm{deg}\, a \, \textrm{deg}\, \mu}\mu\wedge a$.